 The microservice interface section (srv)

-The field srv is used to describe the connectivity of a component, that is, the set of channels it exposes, or, as we refer to in Kumori Platform, its microservice interface.
+that is, the set of channels it exposes, or, as we refer to in Kumori Platform,

 A microservice interface consists of a set of client channels and a set of server channels.
 A client channel represents a dependency on some other microservice, whereas a server channel represents a functionality provided by the component through an endpoint.

-The structure of the srv section is defined by this CUE code
+section is defined by this CUE code

 srv: {